The Family Connection Program

 The Family Connection Program evolved from the first system of care site in TN, the Nashville Connection, as a continuation of a strengths based, family driven program to support children, youth and families struggling to navigate complicated systems and access services.

-The Family Connection Program offers weekly in-home family support from a certified Family Support Specialist (FSP.)
-The FSP provides, weekly face-to face support and advocacy in the home, models how to build collaborative relationships with providers and assists in navigating systems.
-The FSP also assists in care coordination, connecting families with necessary services and facilitating the development of the Child and Family Team.
+The Family Connection Program offers weekly in-home family support from a certified Family Support Specialist (FSS.)
+The FSS provides, weekly face-to face support and advocacy in the home, models how to build collaborative relationships with providers and assists in navigating systems.
+The FSS also assists in care coordination, connecting families with necessary services and facilitating the development of the Child and Family Team.

-In addition to FSP in-home support, the Family Connection Program also offers intensive in-home services provided by a Family Support Provider (FSP) and a Youth and Family Therapist (YFT.)
+In addition to FSS in-home support, the Family Connection Program also offers intensive in-home services provided by a Family Support Specialist (FSS) and a Youth and Family Therapist (YFT.)
 This service is provided to both youth and parents in order to identify strengths and needs, connect with services, and build necessary skills to maintain the youth in the home/school/ community.
-The YFT also provides 24/7 behavioral support to the family and assists the Child and Family Team in decision making and goal development.
+The YFT also provides behavioral support to the family and assists the Child and Family Team in decision making and goal development.

 Children who are eligible for the Family Connection Program include: